Woodbridge Station, for Ipswich - Lowestoft line.

 Unfortunately, SCC are unable to bring the times forward as the 179 Suffolk Norse bus has to be at Bucklesham Primary School for 08.40.
 The transfer of payments from the school transport budget is essential to maintain affordable ‘off peak' rural journeys.

-Using the latest available technology, our staff monitor rainfall, river levels and sea conditions 24 hours a day and use this information to forecast the possibility of flooding.
-If flooding is forecast, we issue warnings using a set of three different warning types.
+Using the latest available technology, staff monitor rainfall, river levels and sea conditions 24 hours a day and use this information to forecast the possibility of flooding.
+If flooding is forecast, warnings are issued using a set of three different warning types.

 Warnings in force will be shown below: